J.D., magna cum laude, Northwestern University School of Law; Order of the Coif; Wigmore Scholar

 District of Columbia Bar

 Carolyn counsels clients on environmental, safety, and chemical regulatory law.
-She advises clients on regulatory compliance with an array of federal and state laws, including the Toxic Substances Control Act (TSCA), the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), the Endangered Species Act (ESA) and the National Environmental Policy Act (NEPA), and a variety of state environmental laws.
+She advises clients on regulatory compliance with an array of federal and state laws, including the Toxic Substances Control Act (TSCA), the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), the Natural Gas Act, the National Environmental Policy Act (NEPA), and a variety of state environmental laws.

-- Advises battery recycling organizations on chemical substance regulations, including compliance with the TSCA.
+- Advises battery recycling organizations on chemical substance regulations, including compliance with TSCA.

 - Assists clients in complex litigation, including matters related to federal pesticide registration and state stewardship programs.